 Typically, the size of an organization determines who the maintenance directors will report to.
-Usually, it is the chief operations officers or the chief executive officer.
+Usually, it is the chief operations officer or the chief executive officer.
 Concerning their teams, they usually coordinate with maintenance supervisors, who then take measures to execute their plans and oversee the organization’s maintenance technicians.

 Maintenance Director Job Description Template

 The most important aspect of a perfect job description is its clear and proper sectioning.